-The four "EC Upper Launchers" in ITER will beam energy into the plasma to counter the development of instabilities.
+The four electron cyclotron upper launchers in ITER will beam energy into the plasma to counter the development of instabilities.

-Representatives from the various European associations involved in the EC Upper Launcher's design met last week at ITER to proceed with the Preliminary Design Review.
+Representatives from the various European associations involved in the electron cyclotron upper launcher's design met last week at ITER to proceed with the preliminary design review.

 Controlling plasmas and preventing them from losing their energy is one of the most difficult tasks in fusion physics.
-"Instabilities", here, are the enemy.
-They come in all kinds of shapes and sizes: ELMs can jut out like small solar flares, or magnetic surfaces can be torn apart and create "islands" where plasma current is lost and energy content degraded.
+"Instabilities," here, are the enemy.
+They come in all kinds of shapes and sizes: ELMs (Edge Localized Modes) can jut out like small solar flares, or magnetic surfaces can be torn apart and create "islands" where plasma current is lost and energy content degraded.

 Tools and techniques have been developed to fight instabilities and reduce their impact on the performance of the plasma.
 ELMs, for instance, can be controlled by shooting frozen deuterium pellets into the plasma or by altering the magnetic field at the edge; the development of "islands" can be countered by using microwave beams at high frequency that drive current and energy into them.

-In the ITER Tokamak, this task is assigned to the "EC Upper Launchers".
-There are four of them in the machine and each is equipped with two rows of four beam lines and a set of "steering mirrors".
+In the ITER Tokamak, this task is assigned to the "electron cyclotron upper launchers."
+There are four of them in the machine and each is equipped with two rows of four beam lines and a set of "steering mirrors."
 They aim and shoot, in real time, as islands develop.

-The EC Upper Launcher, whose design work was performed by F4E and the EU associations through voluntary task agreements, is presently in the Preliminary Design Review (PDR) phase.
+The electron cyclotron upper launcher, whose design work was performed by the European Domestic Agency and European associations through voluntary Task Agreements, is presently in the preliminary design review phase.
 Several details and potential modifications have to be addressed before the Procurement Arrangement can be drafted.

-During the PDR process, "Chits" are issued that suggest actions and sometimes require them.
-At the outcome of last week's meeting, no Category 1 (Urgent) chit linked to technical problem was issued — a sure sign that the design process of the EC Upper Launcher is progressing in the best possible manner.
+During the process, "chits" are issued that suggest actions and sometimes require them.
+At the outcome of last week's meeting, no category 1 (urgent) chit linked to technical problem was issued—a sure sign that the design process of the electron cyclotron upper launcher is progressing in the best possible manner.

 return to Newsline #109